Topics

 Factors that impact the cost of cataract surgery in dogs

-Dog cataract surgery averages around $3,000, but the actual cost can vary considerably based on your dog’s breed, size, and progression of their cataracts.
+Dog cataract surgery isn’t cheap and the actual cost can vary considerably based on your dog’s breed, size, and progression of their cataracts.
 Your location can also influence the total price you pay.

 Breed

 Certain dog breeds are more likely to need cataract surgery than others due to inherited genetic mutations.
-Keep in mind though that while genetic testing before breeding may help reduce inherited causes, any dog may develop cataracts due to trauma or illness.
+Keep in mind that while genetic testing before breeding may help reduce inherited causes, any dog can develop cataracts without reason or due to trauma or illness.
 Some breeds that are more likely to inherit cataracts include:

 👉 Some pet insurance companies don’t cover congenital or inherited diseases.
 If your dog’s breed belongs to a high-risk group, make sure to ask if hereditary cataracts are covered before enrolling them in a policy.